| | |

 on polynomial approximation and dynamic programming in forensic

+document examination.
 To summarize, there were interesting papers in

 ICASSP 2009 addressing a variety of aspects of information forensics and